 The AFM and the central bank of the Netherlands ('De Nederlandsche Bank N.V.', also referred to as 'DNB') act as supervisors.
 The AFM oversees conduct supervision under the Wft.
 Prudential supervision is performed by DNB.

-2.7 Objective
+2.6 Objective

-The Sub-fund aims to achieve a better total return over the long term compared to the index through active management.
+The Sub-fund aims to achieve a better overall long-term return than the index through active management.

-2.8 Investment policy
+2.7 Investment policy